-A patron who has

-purchased bottled wine may serve themselves or others at the table.
-Unfinished wine may be removed from a restaurant by a patron.
+A patron who has purchased bottled wine may serve themselves or others at the table.

-if the bottle is re-corked or re-capped. wine may be removed from a restaurant by a patron if the bottle is re-corked or re-capped.
+Unfinished wine may be removed from a restaurant by a patron if the bottle is re-corked or re-capped.

-FLAVORED MALT BEVERAGES AND HEAVY BEER SALES
+FLAVORED MALT BEVERAGES & HEAVY BEER

-• May be sold and served in original containers not exceeding one liter.
+May be sold and served in original containers not exceeding one liter.

-BEER SALES
+BEER

-- Beer may be sold and served in any size container, not exceeding 2 liters, and on draft.
-However, a pitcher (larger than one liter and up to two liters) may only be sold to parties of two or more. - Beer may be sold to an individual patron, only in a container that does not exceed one liter. - Beer flights may be sold to a patron as long as the total amount of beer does not exceed 16 ounces.
+Beer may be sold and served in any size container not exceeding 2 liters and on draft.
+However, a pitcher, larger than one liter and up to two liters, may only be sold to parties of two or more.

+Beer may be sold to an individual patron only in a container that does not exceed one liter.

+Beer may be sold in a flight, not to exceed 16 nunces.